stevedonovan/winapi/readme.md

 ### Output and Timers

 GUI applications do not have a console so `print` does not work. `show_message` will put up a message box to bother users, and `output_debug_string` will write text quietly to the debug stream.
-A utility such as [DebugView]() can be used to view this output, which shows it with a timestamp.
+A utility such as [DebugView](http://technet.microsoft.com/en-us/sysinternals/bb896647) can be used to view this output, which shows it with a timestamp.

+Here is the old favourite, system message boxes:

+    print(winapi.show_message("Message","stuff\nand nonsense","yes-no","warning"))

+The first parameter is the caption of the message box, the second is the text (which may contain line feeds); the third controls which buttons are to be shown, and the fourth is the icon to use.
+The function returns a string indicating which button has been pressed: 'ok','yes','no','cancel', etc.

+Or you may prefer to irritate the user with a sound:

+    winapi.beep 'warning'

 It is straightforward to create a timer.
 You could of course use `sleep` but then your application will do nothing but sleep most of the time.
 This callback-driven timer can run in the background: